 Hell’s Angels On Wheels

 The Poor recorded a song for the soundtrack to the biker film Hells Angels On Wheels, starring Jack Nicholson.
 The song, “Study In Motion #1” was written by the film’s composer Stu Phillips.
-Hells Angels On Wheels was released in June 1967.
+Hells Angels On Wheels was released in June 1967 (the soundtrack was released in September).

 It’s worth noting that sometime in early-mid 1968, Randy was asked to join a new lineup of the psych band, The Electric Prunes, but declined the invitation.
 7